MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-devquickstarts-api-node.md

 ## Download Node.js for your platform

-To successfully use this sample, you must have a working installation of Node.js.
+To successfully use this sample, you need a working installation of Node.js.

 Install Node.js from [nodejs.org](http://nodejs.org).

 ## Install MongoDB for your platform

-To successfully use this sample, you must also have a working installation of MongoDB.
-You will use MongoDB to make your REST API persistent across server instances.
+To successfully use this sample, you need a working installation of MongoDB.
+We use MongoDB to make your REST API persistent across server instances.

 Install MongoDB from [mongodb.org](http://www.mongodb.org).

-> [AZURE.NOTE] This walk-through assumes that you will use the default installation and server endpoints for MongoDB, which at the time of this writing is `mongodb://localhost`.
+> [AZURE.NOTE] This walk-through assumes that you use the default installation and server endpoints for MongoDB, which at the time of this writing is `mongodb://localhost`.

 ## Install the Restify modules in your web API

-You will use Restify to build your REST API.
+We use Restify to build your REST API.
 Restify is a minimal and flexible Node.js application framework derived from Express.
 It has a robust set of features for building REST APIs on top of Connect.

 ### Install Restify